 Section 1: Weathering

 Weathering is the destructive process that breaks down rocks and other substances on Earth’s surface.
-It can either occur mechanically, when rock is physically broken down into smaller pieces, or chemically, when rocks break down through chemical changes.
+It can either occur mechanically when rock is physically broken down into smaller pieces or chemically when rocks break down through chemical changes.
 Erosion is the removal of rock particles by wind, water, ice, or gravity.
 Together, weathering and erosion work continuously to wear down the material on Earth’s surface.

 Causes of chemical weathering include the interactions of water, oxygen, and carbon dioxide with minerals that make up rocks, along with living organisms and acid rain.
 Water is the primary cause of chemical weathering as it dissolves rock over time.
 Oxygen in the presence of water will combine with iron in a process called oxidation, which produces rust.
-Carbon dioxide dissolves in rainwater and forms carbonic acid, which easily weathers rocks such as marble and limestone.
+Carbon dioxide dissolves in rainwater and forms carbonic acid, easily weathering rocks such as marble and limestone.
 Living organisms like plants naturally produce weak acids when they grow, slowly dissolving rock around their roots.
 Acid rain is produced when burning fossil fuels react with water vapor in clouds, forming acid and causing rapid chemical weathering.